 Located in the Lower West Side community, Jefferson Playlot Park has a playground and a water spray feature.
 It is an active community park.

-While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Dvorak Park for recreation in the gym and fun in the outdoor pool.
+While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Ping Tom Memorial Park.

 Jefferson Park is one of many playgrounds established by the City of Chicago at the close of World War II.
 By 1950, the Bureau of Parks and Recreation had developed this playlot on Board of Education-owned property in the under-served Pilsen neighborhood.
 The bureau soon added a basketball court to the original sandbox, spraypool, playground equipment, and softball diamond.
 In 1959, the city transferred management of the site to the Chicago Park District, which redeveloped the property and added a comfort station in 1980.
 The following year, the district expanded the park, purchasing two adjacent vacant lots at the urging of The Pilsen Housing and Business Alliance, the alderman, and other community residents.
 The Board of Education transferred the remainder of the property to the park district in 1982.